-After allocation macro decarbonization efforts to micro-actors as well as allocating asset-level data to financial instruments and portfolio, we also need to determine how to measure alignment with various scenarios.
-There are two "alignment concepts" that can be applied in the portfolio analysis under PACTA, in other words there are two ways to think about alignment.
-Both are valid methods and either can been used.
+After allocating macro-decarbonization efforts to micro-actors as well as allocating asset-level data to financial instruments and corporate lending portfolios, we also need to determine how to measure alignment with various scenarios.
+There are two "alignment concepts" that can be applied in the portfolio analysis under PACTA.
+Both can be used and are valid methods of thinking about alignment.